 The first Scottish Cross-Country Championship was held in 1886, it came to Scotstoun on 14th March, 1903.
 The ‘Glasgow Herald’ report on the race read: “For the fifth time in 18 years Edinburgh Harriers have won the cross-country championship, and though the running of the team generally did not disclose a high level of pedestrian development, it was nevertheless good enough to beat the favourites Clydesdale Harriers, by a substantial majority of points.
 There is and always has been very keen, but friendly, rivalry between these clubs, and Edinburgh’s Harriers on Saturday had distinctly the better of their opponents.
 The winner of the individual championship was PJ McCafferty, of West of Scotland Harriers, and his victory was as decisive as that of Edinburgh Harriers in the team contest.
 McCafferty is Irish by birth and has been selected run for his ‘nation’ in the great race at Hamilton on the 28th.”

 Losing the championship did not upset Clydesdale too much but running at Scotstoun seemed to please them: the biggest club in Scotland, they had no fewer than five sections in Glasgow and had been holding runs and races all over the city since 1885 – Maryhill, Thornliebank and Cathcart being most visited.
 They were also the organisers behind an Open Handicap and Team Race that was very well supported every November.
 After several years at Maryhill, they brought the race to Scotstoun in season 1904-5.
 The race was held on 19th November 1904 and the club handbook reported on the race as follows: “The Grand Open Handicap and Team Contest, with which we included an Open Hundred Yards Race, was held at Scotstoun Show Ground and proved a great success, though the Sprint did not fill as well as expected.
 Going through the ground for the first time, Sam Stevenson, James Reston and PC Russell were leading, running neck and neck and they finished in the order named, S Stevenson winning by 20 yards from Reston with Russell a little behind.
 The Handicap resulted as follows: 1.
 Alex Cross, Clydesdale Harriers; 2.
 RR Lambie, Clydesdale Harriers; 3.
 Jas Somerville, Motherwell YMCA Harriers.
 Seventeen Teams entered for the team contest which was won by Edinburgh Southern Harriers with a total of 12 points , Bellahouston Harriers being second with 36 points, and Hamilton Harriers third with 43 points.”
 The race was not reported on in the ‘Herald’ the available space being given to another attempt to cast doubt on the times of Alfred Shrubb’s famous race at Ibrox – there had been an attempt to discredit the timekeeping which had failed, and the new accusation was that the distances had not been accurately measured.
 Back to the race, there were four laps and the sprint had been introduced to entertain the crowd who had paid to enter while the runners were out in the country.
-After the race, the presentation of prizes would beheld the following Wednesday in the Harriers club rooms at 33 Dundas Street, tickets priced at three pence each.
+After the race, the presentation of prizes would be held the following Wednesday in the Harriers club rooms at 33 Dundas Street, tickets priced at three pence each.
+The programme for this event in 1906 cane be seen at this link.

 Clydesdale followed this with a Five Miles championship race at Scotstoun on 17th December.
 The venue was becoming a fixture in cross-country running.
 Have a look at the dates of the National Championships: